 - If you want a more caramelized tomato you can roast them for longer.

-- When kept in the refrigerator, in an air tight container, roasted tomatoes will last up to 5-7 days
+When kept in the refrigerator in an airtight container, roasted tomatoes will last for 5-7 days.

-- In the freezer, put them in an air tight freezer bag and they will last for up to six months.
-Just put them frozen, straight into your soups or pasta sauces.
+To keep them longer, you can freeze them.
+Place them in an airtight freezer bag in the freezer and they will last up to 6 months.
+You can put them frozen, straight into your soups or pasta sauces.

-Roasted tomatoes can be used in just about anything you would use a regular tomato in.
-They are perfect for soups, on top of salads, on pastas or mixed into pasta sauces, on pizza or on crostini.
-They are also delicious on hamburgers!
+- They can be used in anything you would use a regular tomato in.
+They are perfect for soups, on top of salads, on pasta or mixed into pasta sauces, on pizza or on crostini.
+They would also be delicious on hamburgers!

 - 1 cups cherry tomatoes